Google

 Place a Guard: You can, if you have the majority of men in the temple hex, place a guard onto a temple.
 This freezes the temple in its current state under your control.
 It will never leave your control, it may not be increased in value and your man may never leave.
 In addition any of your leftover men on the temple hex are returned to the box and you may not re add them to the board for the remainder of the game.

-Placing a guard insures that you will score points for that temple, you cannot increase the value of a temple once a guard has been placed. |
+you cannot increase the value of a temple once a guard has been placed.

 Scoring: